hercules-sousa/Proffy/README.md

 $ yarn start
 ```

-After read the QRCode with [expo](https://play.google.com/store/apps/details?id=host.exp.exponent) app or run on an emulator.
+Afterwards, read the QRCode with [expo](https://play.google.com/store/apps/details?id=host.exp.exponent) app or run on an emulator.